 When you’re designing visual assets, think about the most important elements you want to draw attention to.
 For example, if you’re designing a mind map, you may have one, large phrase in the middle, with all of the concepts and ideas radiating outwards from it.
 Taking this into consideration helps ensure employees will take in the most important information first.

-Learn more about How Canva can help your team with visual communication, today.
+Learn more about how Canva can help you and your team with visual communication tools today.